March 24th, 1895 — December 21st, 1962

 Though not above mugging or waggling his Adam’s apple (something of a specialty of his), Syd Saylor was one of the most likable and least obnoxious of the slapstick comedians that worked in movie serials.
 Unlike Lee Ford, Sonny Ray, and other inferior comics who cluttered up several 1930s serials, Saylor was never shrill, frenetic, or sub-humanly stupid in demeanor; his comedy bits were made much more amusing by the calm and matter-of-fact way in which he performed them.
 When Saylor’s sidekicks were called on to do something useful, the moderation Saylor had observed in his comic scenes made it easy for him to display intelligence and resource without seeming out of character

-Syd Saylor was born Leo Sailor in Chicago.
+Syd Saylor was born Leslie Sailor in Chicago.
 He lost his father (a traveling engineer) in the 1906 San Francisco earthquake, and took up an acting career after finishing high school in order to help support his family.
-He spent several years as a stage comedian in various Midwestern theatrical troupes until his uncle (a former member of Mack Sennett’s stock company) encouraged him to try his luck in Hollywood.
-Saylor arrived on the West Coast in 1926, and soon landed the leading role in a series of silent comedy shorts for Century Film Studio.
+He spent the latter years of the 1910s and the earlier years of the 1920s as a stage comedian in various Midwestern theatrical troupes, and also did a hitch with the Marines from 1918-1919.
+Around the middle of the 1920s, his uncle (a former member of Mack Sennett’s stock company) encouraged him to try his luck in Hollywood; Saylor arrived on the West Coast in 1926, and soon landed the leading role in a series of silent comedy shorts, produced by the Stern Brothers and released by Universal.
 These two-reelers (the “Let George Do It!” series) provided Saylor with steady work throughout the 1920s, although he found time to play occasional supporting parts in contemporary features.
 The series ended in 1929, and Saylor moved on to a new series of sound comedy shorts at Universal.
 This series, which ended in 1930, proved his last starring venue; he would spend the rest of his career as a comic character actor, typically playing small but noticeable bits in both A and B features.
 Occasionally, however, he would take a featured role as a comic sidekick in a B-film or in a serial; one of his first large sound-era parts was in the 1934 Mascot cliffhanger The Lost Jungle.

 The Lost Jungle, a colorful and enjoyable cliffhanger, starred famed animal trainer Clyde Beatty as himself, and featured Saylor as his publicity agent Larry Henderson.
 En route to Asia to capture animals for Beatty’s circus, the heroes suffered a dirigible crash and found themselves trapped on an uncharted island well-stocked with dangerous fauna.
 Beatty and Saylor encountered a scientific expedition that had landed on the island, and helped the ship’s captain and his daughter battle both the island’s wildlife and the ship’s mutinous, treasure-crazed crew.
 Although Saylor mugged cartoonishly (and , of course, waggled his Adam’s apple) when confronted by the lions, tigers, and bears that inhabited the island, he also made his character seem savvy enough to carry lengthy action sequences on his own.
 He also handled his wise-cracking dialogue with aplomb, delivering a lively performance that contrasted nicely with the inexperienced Beatty’s more low-key acting.